Summer Loving (Shameless)

-"Summer Loving" is the second episode of the second season of the American television comedy drama Shameless, an adaptation of the British series of the same name.
+"Summer Loving" is the second episode of the second season of the American television comedy drama Shameless, adapted from the British series of the same name.
 It is the 14th overall episode of the series and was written by consulting producer Mike O'Malley, and directed by series developer John Wells.
 It originally aired on Showtime on January 15, 2012.

 The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional family of Frank Gallagher, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
 He spends his days drunk, high, or in search of money, while his children need to learn to take care of themselves.
 In the episode, Frank finds a woman as he looks for a possible new home, while Lip gets jealous of Karen's new friendship.

 According to Nielsen Media Research, the episode was seen by an estimated 1.25 million household viewers and gained a 0.7 ratings share among adults aged 18–49.
-The episode received positive reviews from critics, who praised the dark humor and performances in the episode.
+The episode was positively reviewed by critics, who praised its dark humor and performances.